rock-hopper/shuriken/README.md

 Shuriken can either be built using Qt Creator or the supplied build script.
 To use the build script, simply open a terminal in Shuriken's root directory and enter:

     ./build (or optionally ./build debug)

+If working with Qt Creator, use the build script to compile the static sndlib library first:

+    ./build sndlib

 To clean the project: